Free Tuesdays at the Museum of Contemporary Art for Illinois residents.

 Illinois elementary and high school teachers receive free admission.
 Simply present a valid teacher ID at the admissions desk.

-To learn more about our new practices, visit our safety page.
+To learn more about the museums’s new practices, visit its safety page.

 About the Museum